-Before we start to edit the Sudoers file you need to complete the initial server setup for login as a non-root user. check this article for the Initial server setup with Ubuntu 20.04.
+Before we start to edit the Sudoers file you need to complete the initial server setup for login as a non-root user.
+You can check this article for the Initial server setup with Ubuntu 20.04.

-Get Root Privileges
+Step 1 – Get Root Privileges in Linux

 To get root privileges there are three basic ways that you can get the privileges.